gopi-suvanam/scribbler/DOCS.md

 - When a file is loded from or pushed to GitHub, the URL updates to this format.
 The URL can be shared with others for easy collaboration.
 ## Special Functions
 There are two special functions:
   1. show(..).
 This function displays the object in the output cell.
+Ensure the content displayed is not very large, else it will be truncated.
   2. curr_cell().
 This function returns the element corresponding to the output <div> of the current code cell.
 Both these functions might behave differentyl when called from within asynchronous code.
 ## Keyboard Shortcuts